Crooms Academy of Information Technology: Technology

 Dell is the number one supplier of the technology at Crooms.
 Each student is issued a laptop based on grade level and return condition of previously issued laptops.
 In addition, every student is provided with a protective laptop case and a charger.
 Laptops, laptop cases, and chargers are to be returned to the school at the end of the school year.

-Every technology-based classroom is equipped with a desktop computer for the student to use in case their laptop is being repaired.
+Most classrooms at Crooms are equipped with a laptop or desktop computer for the student to use in case their laptop is being repaired.

 The school's cyber center bears resemblance to a standard high school library, complete with sofas, books, and numerous tables.
 Attention is given to providing locations for students to utilize their laptops in a quiet, studious environment.
 Charging stations are located in numerous areas around the room.

-The school features SMARTBoards in most classrooms.
-Classrooms that lack SMARTBoards generally possess a large TV to act as a monitor instead.
-Most lessons written on the board are uploaded to eCampus, the online education system used by SCPS, and can subsequently be accessed by students both in school and at home.
+The school features a large TV or projector in each classroom.
+Most lessons and assignments are uploaded to eCampus, the online education system used by Seminole County Public Schools, and can subsequently be accessed by students both in school and at home.

 Many students who are technologically savvy have shown their skills in various ways, such as creating programs, building computers, or designing web pages.

 Awards

 For the 2005-2006, 2006–2007, 2007–2008, and 2008-2009 school years, Crooms was rated an A.

-Crooms Academy was also recently ranked as one of U.S. News' Top 100 Best High Schools in the country for 2008, moving from a bronze to silver medal.
+Crooms Academy was also ranked as one of U.S. News' Top 100 Best High Schools in the country for 2008, moving from a bronze to silver medal.

 In August 2010, Crooms was awarded the 2010 Business-Education Partnership Award for being recognized for the educational programs they provides to their students.

 In October 2011, Crooms was ranked #1 in a survey done by U.S. News for the 2012 Most Connected Classrooms in the United States.

 Crooms has been recognized by NAF as a Distinguished Academy, the highest honor given by NAF, for eight consecutive years.

 Crooms is recognized by Magnet Schools of America as an academy of excellence, the highest honor given by the organization.